 11Go to the Google > Gmail > SendEmail in our Library.

-13Select the Arduino Ethernet shield from the "How is it connected?" drop down menu.
+13Select the Arduino Yún Shield from the "How is it connected?" drop down menu.

-17If you'd like the Choreo to be triggered by a sensor event, or if you'd like the Choreo result to trigger an actuator event, you can specify conditions above and below the Choreo inputs and we'll generate the application logic code you need.
+16If you'd like the Choreo to be triggered by a sensor event, or if you'd like the Choreo result to trigger an actuator event, you can configure sensors and actuators on the visual pin board at the top of the page.
+Then you'll be able to specify conditions above and below the Choreo inputs and we'll generate the application logic code you need.